 2. Hiring Based on Cheapest Quote

 Everyone wants a good deal, but when it comes to home renovation, you get what you pay for.
 This is why it’s important to get quotes from multiple companies and compare them.
 While the lowest quote might make your budget happy, the quality of work might not be up to your standards.
+By using the HomeStars’ cost guides, you can get a clear understanding of prices across Canada for your project.
 Ideally, you want to find a price that is in the middle of your highest and lowest quote.

 In contrast, the company with the highest bid does not necessarily mean they provide the highest quality of work.
 Sometimes companies will give a higher bid as a way to deter you from hiring them if they are too busy.
 While you are researching companies, be sure to get multiple quotes and compare them to find the quote that’s right for you.